michaelobed/rgb-switcher/README.md

 ### Audio

 I've read mixed things on passing audio through the bus switches, particularly around distortion.
 When I designed this, I didn't know the bus switches well enough and wasn't sure how they'd handle negative voltages at the input, so I buffered it using some [TL074](https://www.ti.com/product/TL074) op-amps.
 I've used a biasing trick to buffer audio signals for guitar pedals using a unipolar power supply, so I figured it would work here.
-I could, of course, be super paranoid and it turns out that the _bidirectional_ bus switch handles negative voltages just fine, so feel free to remove it entirely if you know more than me about this.
+I could, of course, be super paranoid and it turns out that the _bidirectional_ bus switches handle negative voltages just fine, so feel free to remove it entirely if you know more than me about this.

 ### UART